 Why Self-Compassion Leads To Success

-Everytime I write a new post I battle with thoughts of not knowing enough about what I write about.
+Self-compassion lead to success.
+This I remind myself everytime I write a new post.
+Every new post comes with a battle with thoughts of not knowing enough about what I write about.
 There are people who know way more, why do I think I'm entitled to write about self-compassion?
 I'm not Kristen Neff.

 I believe most (if not ALL) creatives has this inner battle everytime we create.
 The good news is we're talking more about the challenges of doing creative work so it demystifies.
 Creatives like Elizabeth Gilbert, Brené Brown, Austin Kleon, Alex Mathers and many, many more talk about what it's really like to live a creative life and not the social media version.